BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm002-21.png "Create VM on Azure Stack HCI 22H2")

-13. Now wait until you get the "Install complete!" screen and select **Reboot Now** and ENTER.
+13. Now wait until you get the "Install complete!" screen and select **Reboot Now** and Enter.

 15. Once the virtual machine is up and running try to log in!